You are here

 In the wider world, Lord Owen and David Ludlow will contend that a reinvigorated UK–US relationship will be critical, but must accommodate differences in some core areas, such as dealing with China.
 Furthermore, they see the UK’s new aircraft carrier at the heart of a UN Rapid Reaction Force drawn mainly from Commonwealth countries, including Australia, Canada, India and New Zealand, and supporting operations around the globe.

-The Rt Hon the Lord Owen CH was a Labour MP for twenty six years from 1966 to 1992, serving as Navy Minister, Health Minister and Foreign Secretary in several governments.
+The Rt Hon the Lord Owen CH was a Labour and SDP MP for twenty six years from 1966 to 1992, serving as Navy Minister, Health Minister and Foreign Secretary in several governments.
 He was a co-founder of the Social Democratic Party, and its Leader from 1983 to 1987, and the continuing SDP from 1988 to 1990.

 David Ludlow is a former British diplomat, whose career has spanned the public and private sectors.
 After stints in the British Embassy in Moscow at the end of the Gorbachev era, he spent two years working with David Owen at the International Conference on the Former Yugoslavia.